-It is not recommended for an individual to receive the flu vaccine if they are undergoing, or have undergone, a recent stem cell transplant.
+You should generally not get the flu vaccine if you are undergoing, or have recently undergone, a stem cell transplant.

-Do not get a flu shot if you have a severe allergy to eggs or egg products; a previous serious reaction to the flu vaccine; a history of Guillain-Barré Syndrome or a platelet count below 10,000, until you have spoken to your provider.
+Do not get a flu shot before talking with your doctor if you have a severe allergy to eggs or egg products; a previous serious reaction to the flu vaccine; a history of Guillain-Barré syndrome; or a platelet count below 10,000.

-People with cancer should also not get the nasal mist flu form of the vaccine.
+People with cancer should also not get the nasal spray flu vaccine (brand name FluMist).
 This form contains a weakened version of the live virus and can cause life-threatening infections for individuals with a weakened immune system.

-Before scheduling your flu vaccine, be sure to speak with your care team, as they will be able to guide you on which vaccines are safe for you.
+If you are not sure whether a flu shot is OK for you, talk with your doctor or another member of your care team, as they will be able to guide you on which vaccines are safe for you.

-For more information regarding the flu during COVID-19, be sure to consult the CDC website.
+For more information about the flu and COVID-19, check the CDC flu season website.

 Regardless of status, all patients should ask their health care team about their options.

-“Every patient, and their treatment plan, is different, but any immunity is better than no immunity,” says Candace Hsieh, RN CIC, infection preventionist at Dana-Farber/Brigham and Women’s Cancer Center.
+“Every patient, and their treatment plan, is different, but any immunity is better than no immunity,” says Candace Hsieh, RN CIC, infection preventionist at Dana-Farber Brigham Cancer Center.